mike99mac/nagios-doc/pkg-managers.md

 npx create-react-app my-app
 ```

-- yarn

-    yarn was developed by Facebook in collaboration with Exponent, Google, and Tilde, and released in 2016.
+- yarn was developed by Facebook in collaboration with Exponent, Google, and Tilde, and released in 2016.
 It was designed to address some of the shortcomings of npm, such as performance, security, and consistency issues.
 Yarn provides faster package installation, reliable lock files, and deterministic dependency resolution.

 ```
 # Example of using yarn to install a package
 yarn add axios
 ```

 # Summary